Generic Name: aripiprazole (AR-i-PIP-ra-zole)

 - Aripiprazole solution may cause weight gain in some patients.
 You may need regular weight checks while taking aripiprazole solution.

-- Lab tests, including fasting blood sugar levels and complete blood cell counts, may be performed while you use aripiprazole solution.
+- Lab tests may be performed while you use aripiprazole solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use aripiprazole solution with caution in the ELDERLY; they may be more sensitive to its effects, especially uncontrolled muscle movements or seizures.